Medical Coding Services

 Medical Coding (a definition)

 Medical coding is the transformation of narrative descriptions of diseases, injuries, and healthcare procedures into numeric or alphanumeric designations (that is, codes).
-Codes are highly detailed in order to accurately describe the diagnoses (what is wrong with the patient) and the procedures performed to test or treat these diagnoses.
-The former are referred to as diagnosis codes (ICD-9 which will be replaced by ICD-10 in 2014) and the latter as CPT® codes.
+Codes are highly detailed in order to accurately describe the diagnoses (what is wrong with the patient) and the procedures performed to test or treat these diagnoses under ICD-10 and as CPT® codes.